tbela99/placeholder/README.md

 		<input type="password" class="placeholder" value="Password"/>
 		<textarea class="placeholder">Your message...</textarea>

-you can also add the functionality manually by calling the method *autoempty* on an element like this
+you can also add the functionality manually by calling the method *autoempty* on an element like this. you can pass the text to use as placeholder to autoempty, if you do not specify a text, the default value is used.

 ### Javascript:

-	var name = $(form.name);
+	var control = $(form.control);

 	//the default value of name will be used as the placeholder name.autoempty();

+	//change the placeholder text to 'Please type your name' name.autoempty('Please type your name');